-Annex-VI (a) INFORMATION ABOUT THE PROPOSED PROMOTERS/ DIRECTORS/ SHAREHOLDERS OF THE COMPANY Sr. Particulars Required Response no. News 1.
-2. Name Designation Chairman/ Managing Director/ Director/ Chief Executive Officer 3.
-Nationality 4.
-Age (to be substantiated with date of birth) 5.
-Business Address 6.
-Residential Address 7.
-E-mail address/ Telephone number 8.
-PAN under Income Tax Act 9.
-Director Identification Number (DIN) 10.
-Social security number/ Passport No. 11.
-Educational/ professional qualifications 12.
-Professional Achievement relevant to the job 13.
-Line of business or vocation 14.
-Any other information relevant to the company 15.
-Name/s of other companies in which the person has held the post of Chairman/ Managing Director/ Director/ Chief Executive Officer 16.
-Name/s of the regulators (RBI, SEBI, IRDA, PFRDA, NHB or any other foreign regulator) of the entities mentioned in which the persons hold directorships 17.
-Name/s of the HFCs, if any, with which the person is associated as Promoter, Managing Director, Chairman or Director, which has been prohibited from accepting deposits/ prosecuted by NHB/RBI 18.
-Detail of prosecution, if any, pending or commenced or resulting in conviction in the past against the person and/or against any of the entities he is associated with for violation of economic laws and regulations 19.
+Annex-VI (a) INFORMATION ABOUT THE PROPOSED PROMOTERS/ DIRECTORS/ SHAREHOLDERS OF THE COMPANY Sr. Particulars Required Response no. 1.
+Name Designation Chairman/ Managing Director/ 2.
+Director/ Chief Executive Officer 3.
+Nationality Age (to be substantiated with date of birth) 4.
+Business Address 5.
+Residential Address 6.
+E-mail address/ Telephone number PAN under Income Tax Act 8.
+Director Identification Number (DIN) Social security number/ Passport No. 10.
+11. Educational/ professional qualifications 12.
+Professional Achievement relevant to the job Line of business or vocation 13.
+Any other information relevant to the company 14.
+Name/s of other companies in which the person has 15. held the post of Chairman/ Managing Director/ Director/ Chief Executive Officer Name/s of the regulators (RBI, SEBI, IRDA, PFRDA, 16.
+NHB or any other foreign regulator) of the entities mentioned in which the persons hold directorships Name/s of the HFCs, if any, with which the person is 17. associated as Promoter, Managing Director, Chairman or Director, which has been prohibited from accepting deposits/ prosecuted by NHB/RBI Detail of prosecution, if any, pending or commenced 18. or resulting in conviction in the past against the person and/or against any of the entities he is associated with for violation of economic laws and regulations 19.
 Cases, if any, where the person or relatives of the person or the companies in which the person is associated with, are in default or have been in default in the last 5 years in respect of credit facilities obtained from any entity or bank 20.
-If the person is a member of a professional association/body, details of disciplinary action, if any, pending or commenced or resulting in conviction in the past against him/ her or whether he/ she has been banned from entry of any professional occupation at any time
+If the person is a member of a professional association/ body, details of disciplinary action, if any, pending or commenced or resulting in conviction in the past against him/ her or whether he/ she has been banned from entry of any professional occupation at any time

-21. Whether the person attracts any of the disqualification envisaged under Section 164 of the Companies Act, 2013?
-22. Has the person or any of the companies, he/ she is associated with, been subject to any investigation at the instance of the Government Department or Agency?
-23. Has the person at any time been found guilty of 20. violations of rules/ regulations/ legislative requirements by Customs/ Excise/ Income Tax/ Foreign Exchange/ Other Revenue Authorities?
-If so, give particulars 24.
-Experience in the business of HFC (number of years) 25.
-Equity shareholding in the company (i) No. of shares (ii) Face value (iii) Percentage to total paid-up equity share capital of the 26. company Name/s of the companies, firms and proprietary 20. concerns in which the person holds substantial interest 27.
-Names of the principal bankers to the concerns at 26 above 28.
-Names of the overseas bankers 29.
-Whether number of directorships held by the person exceeds the limits prescribed under Section 165 of the Companies Act, 2013 Signature: Name: Designation: Company Seal: 505 foreign promotors/ directors/ shareholders For foreign promoters/ directors/ shareholders Note: Separate form shall be submitted in respect of each of the proposed promoters/ directors/ nuole. ocparate form shall be submitted in respect of Each of ine proposed promoters/ directors/ shareholders
+21. Whether the person attracts any of the disqualification

+envisaged under Section 164 of the Companies Act,

+2013?

+22. Has the person or any of the companies, he/ she is

+associated with, been subject to any investigation at

+the instance of the Government Department or

+Agency?

+23. Has the person at any time been found guilty of

+violations of rules/ regulations/ legislative

+requirements by Customs/ Excise/ Income Tax/

+Foreign Exchange/ Other Revenue Authorities?
+If so,

+give particulars

+24. Experience in the business of HFC (number of years)

+25. Equity shareholding in the company

+(i) No. of shares

+(ii) Face value

+(iii) Percentage to total paid-up equity share capital of the

+company

+26. Name/s of the companies, firms and proprietary

+concerns in which the person holds substantial

+interest

+27. Names of the principal bankers to the concerns

+at 26 above

+28. Names of the overseas bankers

+29. Whether number of directorships held by the person

+exceeds the limits prescribed under Section 165 of the

+Companies Act, 2013

+Signature:

+Name:

+Designation:

+Company Seal:

+Ear foreign promoters/ directors/ shareholders

+For foreign promoters/ directors/ shareholders Note: Separate form shall be submitted in respect of each of the proposed promoters/ directors/ shareholders